HuKKu-ec/real-chat/README.md

 ### Things that can be added in future
 * Upload profile pic
-* Add emojies in chats
+* Add emojies in chats ✔️
+* scroll bar style✔️
 * Dark and light modes
 * mobile screen UI
 * Notification alerts